1. Kyowa Interface Science

 ――― Kyowa/Kamei: So, what inspired you to start this project in the first place?

 Assoc.
 Prof. Yamashita: It all started when Tokyo University of Science approached me about a project with JAXA.
-At first, I didn’t really plan to pursue it seriously.
-Our lab didn’t even have the necessary equipment, like tensiometers, and I wasn’t sure if the theme would even work as a research project.
-But as I got into the experiments, I started noticing unexpected and interesting results.
+At first, I did not plan to pursue it seriously.
+Our lab lacked the necessary equipment, such as tensiometers, and I was unsure whether the theme would work as a research project.
+But as I got into the experiments, I began to notice unexpected and interesting results.
 Looking at the data, I thought, “If I really dive into this, it might even be applicable to my current research.”
 Before I knew it, I was completely absorbed.
-It was a theme that no one had tackled before, and as a researcher, I found it really fascinating.
+It was a theme that no one had tackled before, and as a researcher, I found it truly fascinating.

 ――― Kyowa/Kamei: So, as you really got into the research, what made you reach out to our company?

-That’s when I thought, "Maybe Kyowa Interface Science could lend us a hand."
-You’re well-known in the field of interface science, and I hoped you’d be able to understand what our research was all about.
-So, we reached out to you.
+That was when I thought, "Maybe Kyowa Interface Science could help us."
+You're well-known in the field of interface science, and I hoped you could understand our research.
+So, we contacted you.

-And just as I expected, Kyowa was really interested in our research theme and we clicked right away.
-Since then, you’ve helped us not just with developing the optical microscope, but also with other equipment we need for our experiments, like tensiometers.
-I’m truly grateful for all the support you’ve given us right from the very start of our research.
+As I expected, Kyowa was very interested in our research theme, and we hit it off immediately.
+Since then, you have helped us not only develop the optical microscope but also other equipment we need for our experiments, such as tensiometers.
+I am truly grateful for all the support you have given us since the very start of our research.

-――― Kyowa/Kamei: From our side, we’ve provided the small camera and microscope, but I’ve heard from the development team that this was a really challenging order.
-Mr. Chiba, could you tell us what kind of difficulties you faced?
+――― Kyowa/Kamei: On our end, we have provided the small camera and microscope, but I have heard from the development team that this was a particularly challenging order.
+Mr. Chiba, could you tell us what difficulties you faced?

-――― Kyowa/Chiba: I remember the first time I joined the project meetings.
-Every time we heard requests from Dr. Yamashita, JAXA, and the professors at Tokyo University of Science, the level of difficulty really hit me.
-For example, to observe the emulsion under the microscope, we needed a camera, lens, and light source.
-But the heat from the light could actually move the emulsion, so we had to keep anything that generated heat as far away from it as possible.
-There were many other challenges too, and it felt like solving a puzzle in a very tight space.
-We tackled each problem step by step, experimenting and figuring out what we could do within the limits.
+――― Kyowa/Chiba: I remember my first time attending the project meetings.
+Each time we received requests from Dr. Yamashita, JAXA, and the professors at Tokyo University of Science, I was struck by how difficult they were.
+For instance, observing the emulsion under the microscope required a camera, a lens, and a light source.
+However, the light's heat could disturb the emulsion, so we had to keep all heat-producing equipment as far away as possible.
+Many other challenges arose as well, making it feel like solving a puzzle in a confined space.
+We approached each problem step by step, conducting experiments and discovering what we could accomplish within our constraints.

-――― Kyowa/Kamei: This is such an exciting project, and we really wanted to be part of it and support the research.
-I think we share the same feeling as Dr. Yamashita—a desire to contribute to the future of humanity.
-While supporting this project, we also hope to grow together.
+――― Kyowa/Kamei: This is an exciting project, and we wanted to be involved to support the research.
+We share Dr. Yamashita's goal of contributing to humanity's future.
+As we support this initiative, we also aim to grow together.

-Students Praise the Device for Its Easy and Intuitive Operation
+Students Praise the Device for Its Ease of Use and Intuitive Operation

-――― Kyowa/Kamei: Dr. Yamashita, your lab has been using our surface tensiometer, the DY-300, quite a bit.
-How are you finding it?
+――― Kyowa/Kamei: Dr. Yamashita, you have been using our surface tensiometer, the DY-300, quite frequently.
+How has your experience been so far?

-――― Kyowa/Kamei: When choosing instruments like this, what aspects do you usually prioritize?
+――― Kyowa/Kamei: When choosing instruments like these, what aspects do you usually prioritize?

 Assoc.
-Prof. Yamashita: After-sales support.
-Compared to manufacturers who just sell the equipment and move on, I feel much more comfortable using instruments from companies that continue to provide support after installation.
-Kyowa Interface Science is great in that regard—the response is quick whenever we reach out by email.
-When we introduce new equipment, Kyowa meets the delivery deadlines, which makes it easier for us to plan our experiments.
+Prof. Yamashita: After-sales support: unlike manufacturers who simply sell equipment and then move on, I prefer to use instruments from companies that offer ongoing support post-installation.
+Kyowa Interface Science excels here, providing quick responses to our emails.
+When we order new equipment, Kyowa consistently meets delivery deadlines, which helps us plan our experiments more effectively.

 ――― Kyowa/Kamei: Thank you.
-Do you have any other requests or suggestions for our company?
+Do you have any additional requests or suggestions for our company?

 Assoc.
-Prof. Yamashita: As a researcher, I really appreciate getting information about new evaluation methods.
-Recently, for example, Kyowa introduced us to software for evaluating the stability of liquid films, which is used to measure the stability of beer foam.
-It makes me think, "How could we apply this to something in our own work?"
-It’s really helpful to regularly receive information like this about new evaluation methods or products.
+Prof. Yamashita: As a researcher, I appreciate staying informed about new evaluation methods.
+Recently, Kyowa introduced us to software that assesses the stability of liquid films, useful for analyzing beer foam.
+This makes me wonder, "How might we integrate this into our work?"
+Regular updates on the latest evaluation techniques or products are very beneficial.

-――― Kyowa/Kamei: We’d also like to continue moving forward with the EDDI project.
+――― Kyowa/Kamei: We would also like to proceed with the EDDI project.

 Assoc.
-Prof. Yamashita: Our research has only just started, so it hasn’t drawn much attention yet.
-But we plan to continue building the fundamental research, and we hope to grow it into something that will attract interest from many directions.
-I also hope that we can maintain a good relationship with Kyowa Interface Science, sharing ideas and information with each other as we move forward.
+Prof. Yamashita: Our research is still in the early stages and hasn't gained much attention yet.
+However, we intend to continue developing the foundational work and aim to create something that draws interest from various fields.
+I also hope we can foster a strong relationship with Kyowa Interface Science, exchanging ideas and information as we progress.

-――― Kyowa/Kamei: We also look forward to taking on various challenges together with you, Dr. Yamashita.
+――― Kyowa/Kamei: We also look forward to addressing various challenges together with you, Dr. Yamashita.
 Thank you very much for your time today.

 Digital Catalog List